-This article is a 2017 Milwaukee Press Club Excellence in Journalism award winner for Best Long Hard Feature (bronze/silver/gold to be announced May 2018)
+This article is a 2017 Milwaukee Press Club Excellence in Journalism award winner for Best Long Hard Feature, Silver

 The women stood out like rainbow prisms of refracted light against the wet gray sky, covered from wrists to ankles in embroidered scarves and sarongs of green, fuchsia and mango.
 Some wore expertly wrapped hijabs in more muted colors, others temporary head coverings in deference to Friday services as they flowed into the Islamic Center of East Madison.
 Many pulled children in tow, some dressed as miniature versions of their mothers, most in the uniform of American children: graphic T-shirts, leggings with cartoon patterns and the tiny Velcroed tennis shoes lined against the entryway inside the mosque.
 A young black teenager in jeans and a Milwaukee Brewers sweatshirt grinned greetings of “asalamu alaikum” (peace be upon you), as he shucked his shoes and joined the sea of button-shirted men in their separate prayer room.In many respects, it was just another Friday, and the weekly service known as jumaa was about to begin.
 But it was also Jan.
 20, 2017—Inauguration Day—and many things were about to change.